naydeenq8400/sep10-freedom-project/tool/learning-log.md

 ---

 ### 3/22/26:
-* I used starter code copied that in my ide to tinker with my tool so i used [starter code](https://aframe.io/docs/1.7.0/introduction/) it was helpful since i didn't now how to start
+* I used starter code copied that in my ide to tinker with my tool so I used [starter code](https://aframe.io/docs/1.7.0/introduction/) it was helpful since I didn't now how to start
-* With the starter code i played around with the positions, colors and shapes
+* With the starter code I played around with the positions, colors and shapes
 * I watched videos in order to have more insight and information about my tool [Youtube](https://www.youtube.com/playlist?list=PLWkWuhMLkR7D_VSEMkj45NIgF8i2dlUce)
-* With the videos that i watched i learned to make more complicated shapes and objects
+* With the videos that I watched I learned to make more complicated shapes and objects
 ### 4/12/26:
 * While I was learning my tool, I came across the Aframe starter code for its 3 unique shapes
 * This code made it easier for me to start tinkering with new shapes to create different objects.